 - Make a "flax egg" by mixing together the ground flaxseed with 2½ tablespoons of water.
 Allow it to sit for 5 minutes.

 - In your food processor, combine the flax egg, gluten-free flour, ground almonds, coconut sugar, salt, and vegan butter and blend until the ingredients stick together to form a dough.
 If needed, add the tablespoon of water and blend again to bring the mixture together.

 - Evenly press the dough half of the dough into the sides of the tart tin first, then press the remaining dough into the base of the tin.
 With a fork, gently prick the dough several times.

 - Bake the crust for 12-15 minutes until slightly browned, then allow to cool to room temperature (do not remove the tart from the tin).
 Once at room temperature, place the tart in the fridge to chill while you prepare the filling.

-- Add the passionfruit pulp, orange juice, light brown sugar to a saucepan and simmer on a medium heat for 10 minutes.
+- Add the passionfruit pulp, orange juice, and light brown sugar to a saucepan and simmer on medium heat for 10 minutes.

 - Place in the fridge to set for 3-4 hours (or overnight if preferred).

 - Garnish with whipped coconut cream and passionfruit pulp or passionfruit coulis.